This birdhouse planter project began as a house for birds during the wintertime. But it quickly turned into a cozy, wooden home for indoor plants.

 Building a Birdhouse Planter

-Plants are a delightful way to bring some color into your life and home.
+Plants are a delightful way to bring some colour into your life and home.
 There’s something about digging in the dirt and growing living plants that helps to quiet the mind, making it fertile ground for innovation and creativity.

 For instance, this little project began as a house for birds during the wintertime.
 But it quickly turned into a cozy, wooden home for indoor plants.